mvrdevelopment/spec/mvr-spec.md

 > All multi-byte fields defined shall be transmitted in network byte (big-endian) order.

 ### WebSocket Mode
-When in WebSocket Mode, all message should be send as plain text unless otherwise defined.
+When in WebSocket Mode, all message should be send as data frame Text *[RFC6455 5.6 Text 0x1](https://datatracker.ietf.org/doc/html/rfc6455#section-5.6)* unless otherwise defined.

 ## `MVR_JOIN` message